 In the event of future adverse experience, contributions in addition to the current service cost calculated under the projected unit credit actuarial cost method may be required to ensure that the pension plan assets are adequate to provide the benefits.
 Conversely, favourable experience may generate surplus which may serve to reduce future contribution requirements.

 Asset Valuation Method

 Market value, adjusted by in-transit cash flows was used as the actuarial value of assets for this valuation.
-Asset-smoothing techniques are often used to reduce volatility in contribution requirements.
-However, since this is the initial valuation with the transferred assets, asset smoothing was not applicable.

 Appendix D: Solvency and Hypothetical Wind Up Assumptions and Methods

 Valuation Assumptions